Parli/hackathon-trip-planner/README.md

 `[GET|POST|PUT|DELETE] /proxy/[proxy-url]`

-Allows proxying to the `proxy-url`, forwarding any request.
+Allows proxying to the `proxy-url`, forwarding any request and supports streaming.

 Any string matching `${ENV_NAME}` in the header will replace the string with the value of that environment variable.

 An accompanying `[ENV_VAR]_ACCESS` variable must be defined to allowlist proxy hosts for filling out these values to prevent leakage.
 The hosts must include the full host including the subdomain and can be a comma separated list of host names.

-Supports streaming.

 ### Static File Server